Swiss B2B Marketing-Report 2026

 Lead to SQL Conversion Rate

-The Lead-to-SQL Conversion Rate shows how many leads actually become sales-ready contacts.
+The lead-to-SQL conversion rate shows how many leads actually turn into sales-ready contacts.

 This metric is so important because it bridges the gap between marketing and sales.
-High lead volumes alone mean little if they don’t result in qualified conversations.
-This is precisely where the biggest misunderstandings between marketing and sales often lie.
+High lead volumes alone mean little if they don’t lead to qualified conversations.
+This is often where the biggest misunderstandings between marketing and sales arise.

-Common mistake: SQL is not clearly defined.
+Common mistake: The definition of a sales-qualified lead (SQL) is not clearly defined.
 As a result, calculations are made, but there is no consistent understanding of what is being discussed.

 The key question is: What portion of the pipeline can be directly attributed to marketing activities?